-The preparation of the Financial Management Plan and the Treasury Management Plan for Board approval.

-- (ii) The arrangement of all borrowings, financing and investment in line with the Board's Treasury Management Plan; - (iii) Advising the Chief Operating Officer upon the exercise of budgetary control and the commissioning of internal audit review;
+- 11.1 The preparation of the Financial Management Plan and the Treasury Management Plan for Board approval. - 11.2 The arrangement of all borrowings, financing and investment in line with the Board's Treasury Management Plan. - 11.3 Advising the Chief Executive Officer upon the exercise of budgetary control and the commissioning of internal audit review.